Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/MediaPropertiesEvent.md

 # SceneScript Class MediaPropertiesEvent

 This object describes a media properties event that will be fired when the currently playing media session in Windows changes.
 The available members depend on the application firing the event.
-Typically only title, artist and contentType will be available.
+Typically only title, artist and contentType will be available, all other data points may be unavailable.
+Your wallpaper should only support these optionally and it should not break if any of the data points is not supplied.

 ## Properties